lpsm-dev/docker-crypto-miner/README.md

 ## ➤ Getting Started <a name = "getting-started"></a>

+If you want contribute on this project, first you need to make a **git clone**:

+>
+> 1. git clone --depth 1 <https://github.com/lpmatos/docker-xmrig-miner.git> -b main
+>

+This will give you access to the code on your **local machine**.

 ## ➤ Description <a name = "description"></a>

 ## ➤ Usage <a name = "usage"></a>